jasongoodwin/authentikat-jwt/README.md

 0.4.5
 =====
 Please update to 0.4.5 as soon as possible.
+Previous versions may be vulnerable to injection in cases where user controls values in the claims.

 1.0.0 Milestone Status
 ======================